Dr. Oetker: Turkey

-In Pancar-Torbali, Izmir, Dr. Oetker has a production facility, producing goods such as frozen pizza, baking powder and cake mixes primarily for the Turkish market.
+In 1987 Dr. Oetker founded a production facility in Pancar-Torbali, Izmir, producing goods such as frozen pizza, baking powder and cake mixes primarily for the Turkish market.
+The facility was relocated to Pancar in 2009, but the company maintains operations in Izmir.

+Ukraine

+Dr. Oetker is incorporated in Ukraine under the Limited Liability Corporation "Dr. Oetker" and has been operating in Ukraine since 2003.

 United Kingdom

-In the United Kingdom, the company has sites in Leeds, Leyland and Sherburn-in-Elmet.
+In the United Kingdom, the company has sites in Leeds and Leyland.
 They were a supplier of yogurt in the UK under the Onken brand name, which they no longer own.
 The company currently supplies frozen pizza, mostly under the Chicago Town and Ristorante brands.
 In 2007, Dr Oetker acquired the SuperCook range of cake ingredients and partially prepared cake mixes.
 This operation was expanded in 2017 with a new bake in the box cake mix range.

 United States

 In August 2014, McCain Foods announced the sale of its North American frozen pizza business, including Ellio's Pizza, to Dr. Oetker.
 In 2018, Dr. Oetker acquired the cake decorating and baking company Wilton.
 Wilton was founded in 1929 and was acquired by TowerBrook Capital Partners in 2009.